CodeMaster001/RP-SPN/README.md

 University of Georgia, <br>
 Department of Computer Science, <br>

 Special Thanks to European Community for supporting research work with compute resources.
+Special Thanks to RP-Tree Code for that, please refer citation on the Paper.